qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 |signPlus| :sup:`Add current color` and |signMinus| :sup:`Remove selected color`
 buttons at the bottom of the frame.

-The :guilabel:`...` button next to the palette combobox also offers several options to:
+The :guilabel:`...` button next to the palette combo box also offers several options to:

 * copy, paste, import or export colors